Elementary Education: Multidisciplinary Studies

 Fall Semester

-ELD 308 Fostering Language and Literacy Development 6 3
+ELD 308 Fostering Literacy and Language Development Across Disciplines 6 3

 ELD 376 Teaching Science, Social Studies and the Arts N-6 6 3